reshmaoleti/DevOps-Capstone-Project-/DevOps Capstone Project/README.md

 This repo can also be used for local Kubernetes development.
 It is not advised that you run these commands in the Cloud IDE environment.
 The purpose of these commands are to simulate the Cloud IDE environment locally on your computer.

 At a minimum, you will need [Docker Desktop](https://www.docker.com/products/docker-desktop) installed on your computer.
 For the full development environment, you will also need [Visual Studio Code](https://code.visualstudio.com) with the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension from the Visual Studio Marketplace.
-All of these can be installed manually by clicking on the links above or you can use a package manager like **Homebrew** on Mac of **Chocolatey** on Windows.
+All of these can be installed manually by clicking on the links above or you can use a package manager like **Homebrew** on Mac or **Chocolatey** on Windows.

 Please only use these commands for working stand-alone on your own computer with the VSCode Remote Container environment provided.